ItineraryGolden CircleIceland Golden Circle Adventure: Explore Must-See Sites of the Iconic Route

 The roaring boom of the water drowns out the world while immersing you in the photo-worthy setting with surrounding grassy-topped cliffs.
 One of the best times to visit Gullfoss Waterfall is when the sun is out.
 The sun’s reflection on the waters earns the name the ‘Golden Falls.’

-The Golden Circle has made the quiet town "Flúdir" a huge tourist attraction.
-The Secret Lagoon is a secret that is impossible to keep to yourself once you experience it.
+The Golden Circle has made the quiet town Flúdir a huge tourist attraction.
+Once you experience the Secret Lagoon, it is impossible to keep it a secret.

 Secret Lagoon Iceland